Code of Student Conduct 2023-2024

 The three person panel will uphold, modify, or lift the interim measures.

 6. Student Contact Information

 University email is the University’s primary means of communication with students.
 Students are responsible for all communication delivered to their University email address.
 All students are responsible for maintaining their current address, phone number, and emergency contact information with the Registrar's Office or ULink.

 7. Violations of The Law and of The Code

-Students/student organizations may be accountable to both civil authorities and to the University for acts which constitute violations of law and of this Code.
-Those accused of violations are subject to the University disciplinary proceedings outlined in this Code during any pending criminal or civil proceedings, or of any other University proceedings, regarding the same conduct.
-Accused students may not challenge the University disciplinary proceedings outlined in this Code on the grounds that criminal charges, civil actions, or other University proceedings regarding the same incident are pending or have been terminated, dismissed, reduced, or not yet adjudicated.
+Students/student organizations may be accountable to both civil and criminal authorities and to the University for acts which constitute violations of law and of this Code.
+Additionally, individual members of Registered Student Organizations (RSOs) may be held accountable for code violations when they participate in any violation committed by the registered student organization.
+A respondent of alleged violations is subject to the University disciplinary proceedings outlined in this Code during any pending criminal or civil proceedings, or of any other University proceedings, regarding the same conduct.
+Respondent(s) may not challenge the University disciplinary proceedings outlined in this Code on the grounds that criminal charges, civil actions, or other University proceedings regarding the same incident are pending or have been terminated, dismissed, reduced, or not yet adjudicated.
 Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
 The University will refer matters to federal and/or state authorities when appropriate.

 8. Standard of Proof